-A stream can transition from this state to "closed" by completing transmission of all data.
-This includes sending all data carried in STREAM frames up including the terminal STREAM frame that contains a FIN flag and receiving acknowledgment from the peer for all data.
+A stream transitions from this state to "closed" by completing transmission of all data.
+This includes sending all data carried in STREAM frames including the terminal STREAM frame that contains a FIN flag.

-A stream becomes "closed" when the endpoint sends and receives acknowledgment of a RST_STREAM frame.
+A stream also becomes "closed" when the endpoint sends a RST\STREAM frame.